EnzoEitzen/EnzoEitzen/README.md

 ## Welcome to My Github

 Hello!
-I'm [Enzo], a [a high school student].
-I aspire to be a [computer scientist], and I'm passionate about [programming].
+I'm Enzo, a a high school student.
+I aspire to be a computer scientist, and I'm passionate about programming, anime and music.
 This github is where I share my work.

 ---